Canine Caviar Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 |Calorie Weighted Basis||24%||33%||44%|

-The first ingredient in this dog food includes dehydrated lamb.
+The first ingredient in this dog food is dehydrated lamb.
 Lamb is considered “the clean flesh derived from slaughtered” lamb and associated with skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Lamb is naturally rich in all ten essential amino acids required by a dog to sustain life.